smithy-lang/smithy-dafny/codegen/README.md

    your service model depends on, such as AWS-specific traits.
    See https://smithy.io/2.0/guides/using-code-generation/index.html for more examples.

+3. Clone the GitHub repository for [smithy-dafny](https://github.com/awslabs/smithy-dafny) somewhere nearby, being sure to initialize submodules.
+   If this repository is still private, reach out to aws-arg-dafny@amazon.com.

+   This is necessary because it contains reusable Dafny code that the generated client will depend on, but is not yet independently distributed for shared use.

-3. Create a `smithy-build.json` file with the following contents, substituting "smithy.example#ExampleService" with the name of the service to generate a client for, and specifying the set of target languages to support in the generated client (currently limited to "dotnet" and/or "java"):
+4. Create a `smithy-build.json` file with the following contents, substituting "smithy.example#ExampleService" with the name of the service to generate a client for, and specifying the set of target languages to support in the generated client (currently limited to "dotnet" and/or "java"):